 There’s no denying that diamonds are the archetypal stone for engagement rings.
 But what about those who aren’t interested in including a gemstone at all?
 Much like many traditional wedding bands, stoneless engagement rings are classy, understated, and timeless.
 And if you’re worried that leaving out the diamond will mean settling for something plain, you should know that many no-stone bands feature intricate detailing, braiding, and engraving.

 Other jewelry options

 Rings are the most obvious piece of jewelry to represent the marriage union, but they’re not the only option available.
 For those who work with their hands (and for those who just aren’t interested in rings), consider other diamond jewelry.
-Necklaces, for example, have the advantages of being wearable at nearly all times.
+Necklaces, for example, have the advantage of being wearable at nearly all times.
 And, unlike rings that remain on the hand, diamond pendants rest close to the heart — romantic symbolism at its finest.
 Other non-ring solutions include bracelets or even earrings, so discuss your options with your partner and find a piece that fits their unique needs and style.

 An engagement ring is a special representation of the connection between two people.
 However, with that special representation comes leeway and personalization to make the ring as personal as possible.
 From choosing a lab-grown diamond to going with an outside-the-box setting, there are nearly infinite ways to show your commitment.
 After all, every love is unique and personal… just like your ring should be.

 Is a Non-Diamond Engagement Ring a Good Choice?